USEPA/EPA_MOVES_Model/readme.md

 ### Previous MOVES Versions

-MOVES3 is the second version of MOVES posted on GitHub.
-The previous version, MOVES2014b December 2018 Technical Update, can be accessed using the following tag: [MOVES2014b-Dec2018](https://github.com/USEPA/EPA_MOVES_Model/tree/MOVES2014b-Dec2018).
+Previous versions of MOVES3 as well the MOVES2014b December 2018 Technical Update can be accessed on GitHub at [MOVES Releases](https://github.com/USEPA/EPA_MOVES_Model/releases).
 Older versions of MOVES are available at the [MOVES website](https://www.epa.gov/moves/moves-versions-limited-current-use).

 ### License